-By September 1923, Bryant School had eight portables, supplementing the six-room building to accommodate enrollment that had increased 160 percent since 1918-19.
+By September 1923, Bryant had eight portables, supplementing the six-room building to accommodate enrollment that had increased 160 percent since 1918-19.
 Originally, grades 1-6 attended this school, then it expanded to include grades 7 and 8.

-In 1925, in preparation for the construction of a larger Bryant, the district purchased two lots, including the former Ravenna Methodist Protestant Church, in order "to complete the Bryant school site."
-Construction of a new brick building in 20th Century Georgian style was completed between February and August 1926.
-Like other schools constructed by the district during the 1920's, Bryant incorporated many features that were then new to school design, including combined assembly-lunchrooms; covered, open-air playcourts; and specialized staff rooms and offices.
+In 1925, in preparation for the construction of a larger Bryant school, the district purchased two lots, including the former Ravenna Methodist Protestant Church, in order "to complete the Bryant school site."
+Construction of a new brick building in twentieth century Georgian style was completed between February and August 1926.
+Like other schools constructed by the district during the 1920s, Bryant incorporated many features that were then new to school design, including combined assembly-lunchrooms; covered, open-air play courts; and specialized staff rooms and offices.

-The new building was the first elementary school in the district to be constructed especially for the semi-departmental or platoon organization, with a library, art room, gym, music room, and sewing/cooking room.
-For students and teachers who had for many years tolerated the old wooden building's outhouses, the indoor plumbing must have seemed the ultimate in modern conveniences.
+The new building was the first elementary school in the district to be constructed especially for the semi-departmental or platoon organization with a library, art room, gym, music room, and sewing/cooking room.
+Those students and teachers who had tolerated the old wooden building's outhouses for many years, found the new indoor plumbing the ultimate in modern convenience.